danieltiger/CocoaRouge/README.md

 ### NSNumber

 times:

+Executes the block however many times the number is equal to.
+Passes in the index of the current iteration.

 	[@(4) times:^(int i) {
 		NSLog(@"This block will be called 4 times and will pass the count each time")